spring-attic/aws-maven/README.md

 * `aws.accessKeyId` and `aws.secretKey` [system properties][sys-prop]
 * The Amazon EC2 [Instance Metadata Service][instance-metadata]

+## Using IAM roles

+If users want to / or need to use roles while accessing services, an assumed role can be taken into use by defining two environment variables.

+export AWS_ASSUME_ROLE_ARN="ARN:TO:ROLE"
+export AWS_ASSUME_ROLE_NAME="session-name-for-role

+Later on support can be added for other configuration methods.

 ## Making Artifacts Public
 This wagon doesn't set an explict ACL for each artfact that is uploaded.
 Instead you should create an AWS Bucket Policy to set permissions on objects.
 A bucket policy can be set in the [AWS Console][console] and can be generated using the [AWS Policy Generator][policy-generator].